wwt/spring-tasklist-exercise/README.md

  - [ ] The search endpoint has no special behavior for admin users, it should only return relevant tasks for the user performing the search.
  - [ ] Tasks should be sorted by their due dates, soonest first.
 Null due dates should sort to end of list.

-*Notes/Tips:*
+#### Notes
+- Check out the sql files in the project -- this is how users get created, and how the initial dataset gets populated.
+- Note that the database is in-memory right now; upon restart all data will be lost.
+If you need additional data, feel free to make some up or modify the existing entries.
+- Kotlin is available on the classpath.
+If you are a fan of Kotlin, you are encouraged to use Kotlin to your heart's content.

+#### Tips:
-- As a company we value clean, concise, thought-out code.
+- As a company we value clean, concise, working code.
 - Feel free to use online documentation and examples to guide your solution.
 Try to attribute code properly, and don't violate any licenses.
-- You are not limited to frameworks and technologies present in the application -- if you want to include additional libraries, go for it!
+- You are not limited to frameworks and technologies present in the application -- if you want to include additional libraries that make your job easier, go for it!
-- Kotlin is available on the classpath.
-If you are a fan of Kotlin, you are encouraged to convert / use Kotlin to your heart's content.
 - We love TDD!
-It is not required to write tests for the new functionality, but very much appreciated.
+It is not required to write tests for the new functionality, but very much appreciated and encouraged.
-- Check out the sql files in the project -- this is how users get created, and how the initial dataset is populated.
-- Note that the database is in-memory right now, on restart all data will be lost.
-This is fine for the purposes of this exercise.
+- Remember to keep it simple.
+Look at the existing functionality of the app, and try to implement the stories reasonably without re-inventing the wheel.